tahyuu/SCREEN/README.md

       ```

 * How to get the program<br>
+ please note that if you already get the program when you install dhcp server. please ignore it.
   ```
   git clone git@github.com:tahyuu/SCREEN.git SCREEN
   ```

+* Config the program.<br>
+  you can config the progam via ~/SCREEN/config.ini. for more detail please open ~/SCREEN/config.ini.

 * How to run the program
   ```
   cd ~/SCREEN